Symple85/RoD/README.md

 This is a set of mudlet maps, scripts, triggers and aliases for Mudlet and Realms of Despair.

-Thanks to aesatchien for his project at https://github.com/aesatchien/Rod_Mudlet Thanks to Demonnic for his help on the Mudlet Discord at https://discordapp.com/invite/w86xfu Thanks a ton for all the hard working people who make https://rodpedia.realmsofdespair.info/ possible! all maps and directions were obtained from there.
+Thanks to aesatchien for his project at https://github.com/aesatchien/Rod_Mudlet Thanks to Demonnic and Delrayne for their help - Mudlet Discord at https://discordapp.com/invite/w86xfu Thanks a ton for all the hard working people who make https://rodpedia.realmsofdespair.info/ possible! all maps and directions were obtained from there.

 --To use this repository, download it and